DataGrip/mongo-jdbc-driver/README.md

 The best DbSchema features is about Relational Data Browse, where you can explore data from one or more collections.
 Collections may bind one with another using virtual relations ( if one field value points to a certain document from another collection ).
 This is shown as a line between collections ( see here master and slave ).
 Then data from both collections can be explored.
 Clicking a document in the first collection will update the second collection with the matching documents.

 ![mongo3.png](https://bitbucket.org/repo/BELRaG/images/2228714881-mongo3.png)

+A full description of DbSchema features is available on [DbSchema website](http://www.dbschema.com/mongodb-tool.html).